C$ 480 Find Cheap Flights from Norway to Ontario

 Sometimes travel dates aren't set in stone.
 If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying from Norway to Ontario up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

-Reviews of the top airlines flying from Norway to Ontario
+Reviews of the top airline flying from Norway to Ontario

 See real verified KAYAK customer reviews for airlines flying to Ontario.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Norway to Ontario.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.